niplav/site/logical.md

 machine during the whole execution `$f^{\leftarrow}$` and the "rightmost" one `$f^{\rightarrow}$` (`$f$` for "frontier").

-Then the subrange indexed of the whole tape is the list of natural numbers `$[\min(f^{\leftarrow}_1, f^{\leftarrow}_2), \dots,
+Then the subrange indexed of the whole tape is a range of natural numbers `$[\min(f^{\leftarrow}_1, f^{\leftarrow}_2), \dots,
 \max(f^{\rightarrow}_1, f^{\rightarrow}_2)]$`, abbreviated as
 `$f^{\leftrightarrow}$`.